sap-tutorials/Tutorials/tutorials/appstudio-cap-app/appstudio-cap-app.md

 - How to develop business applications based on the SAP Cloud Programming Model (CAP)
 - How to run and test your application using the Run Configurations tool

-  The application you'll develop is a simple bookshop app that consists of a data model with three entities:
+  The application you'll develop is a simple bookshop app consisting of a data model with three entities:

   - Books
   - Authors